 - Feedback as a result of professional editing or proofreading is provided in a format that encourages consideration of the recommendations of the editor rather than simply acceptance of those recommendations.

-- Where editorial advice is given, it is acknowledged as per the Submission and Examination of Higher Degree by Research Theses Procedure.
+- Where editorial advice is given, it is acknowledged as per the Higher degree by research - submission and examination of theses procedure.

 |Printable version (PDF)|